 Clarens is surrounded by the spectacular sandstone Rooiberge mountains.
 Take a moment to take it all in, it’ll make your beer all the more tastier.
 Once you’re sober you can also do one of the many short hikes to the top for spectacular views of the town and valley below.

-8. Be friendly to staff
+8. Be friendly to the staff

 They’re the people pouring you and thousands of others beer for two days straight.
 They also decide how much beer to pour you, if you’re friendly they may pour you a little more than you’re paying for.
+Also, just be a cool person in general, really.

 9. Wear your beer shirt